ratwolfzero/Weierstrass/experimental/README.md

 # Weierstrass-Modulated Parametric Oscillator Simulation

-This project simulates a parametric oscillator driven by the Weierstrass function, exploring both regular and fractal dynamical regimes.
-The simulation visualizes phase space patterns and time series behavior under different modulation strengths.
+This project simulates a parametric oscillator with stiffness modulated by the fractal Weierstrass function.
+As modulation strength increases, phase space patterns evolve from regular oscillations to complex fractal-like shapes.

+Despite strong modulation, the system’s Lyapunov exponent stays ≤ 0, indicating no chaos but rather strange non-chaotic attractors—fractally structured but without sensitive dependence on initial conditions.

 ## Key Features